MScholtes/PSVirtualDesktop/README.md

 or download from here: https://www.powershellgallery.com/packages/VirtualDesktop/.

 Also look for the script based version here [Powershell commands to manage virtual desktops of Windows 10](https://gallery.technet.microsoft.com/scriptcenter/Powershell-commands-to-d0e79cc5).

 ## List Of Commands
+In most commands you can use a desktop object, the desktop number or a part of the desktop name as parameter desktop, see online help for more information.

 ### Get-DesktopCount
 Get count of virtual desktops
+### Get-DesktopList
+Show list of virtual desktops
 ### New-Desktop
 Create virtual desktop.
 Returns desktop object.
 ### Switch-Desktop -Desktop desktop